avgoust/React-GraphQL-Project/README.md

 # React-GraphQL-Project
-This repository contains the Client.zip with all the code and node_modules necessary for the Front-end and the graphql-server.zip with all the code and node_modules necessary for the API.
+This repository contains the Client file with all the code necessary for the Front-end and the graphql-server file with all the code necessary for the API.
 For the Client I used Typescript and React, for the API I used GraphQL and for the database MongoDBCompass.

 Avgoustinos Zigos.

-Note: Client.zip will be reuploaded soon.